-As soon as you apply the route table to the virtual network, traffic is forwarded to the virtual appliance.
+As soon as you apply the routing table to the virtual network, traffic gets forwarded to the virtual appliance.
 You must configure the routing table in the virtual appliance to forward the traffic, in a manner that is appropriate for your environment.

-This example assumes that you've already deployed two VMs, one as the appliance and one as the VM to monitor with mirroring.
+In this example, you configure the traffic for MyVM_Ethernet1 to mirror Appliance_Ethernet1.
+We assume that you've deployed two VMs, one as the appliance and the other as the VM to monitor with mirroring.

-It is important that the appliance has a second network interface for management because after mirroring is enabled as a destination on Appliance_Ethernet1, it will no longer receive traffic that is destined for the IP interface configured there.
+The appliance must have a second network interface for management.
+After you enable mirroring as a destination on Appliciance_Ethernet1, it no longer receives traffic destined for the IP interface configured there.

-Step 1: Get the virtual network on which your VMs are located
+Get the virtual network on which your VMs are located.

 $vnet = Get-NetworkControllerVirtualNetwork -ConnectionUri $uri -ResourceId "Tenant1_VNet1"

-Step 2: Get the Network Controller network interfaces for the mirroring source and destination
+Get the Network Controller network interfaces for the mirroring source and destination.

 $dstNic = get-networkcontrollernetworkinterface -ConnectionUri $uri -ResourceId "Appliance_Ethernet1" $srcNic = get-networkcontrollernetworkinterface -ConnectionUri $uri -ResourceId "MyVM_Ethernet1"

-Step 3: Create a serviceinsertionproperties object to contain the port mirroring rules and the element which represents the destination interface
+Create a serviceinsertionproperties object to contain the port mirroring rules and the element which represents the destination interface.

 $portmirror = [Microsoft.Windows.NetworkController.ServiceInsertionProperties]::new() $portMirror.Priority = 1

-Step 4: Create a serviceinsertionrules object to contain the rules that must be matched in order for the traffic to be sent to the appliance
+Create a serviceinsertionrules object to contain the rules that must be matched in order for the traffic to be sent to the appliance.